 Time Can Heal Old Wounds

-Time is the great healer.
+Time is a great healer.
 But, you can’t pick at the scab.
 Our adaptive memories were designed the way they are so that we can cope and move on with life.
 Imagine what would happen if a football player or a tennis player quit every time they made a mistake.
 Serena Williams would collapse every time she had an unforced error.
 Tom Brady would cry every time he threw an interception.
 We all make mistakes, but those mistakes can’t be our anchor.

 Develop Healthy Relationships